ryanatkn/gro/src/docs/unbundledDevelopment.md

 fast iteration with straightforward builds during development, and uncompromising efficiency for production.

-Today, Gro is aimed at two primary use cases:
+Today, Gro is aimed at three primary use cases:

+- single page applications with Svelte
-- single page applications with Svelte that may or may not have a server
+- single page Svelte appliations that also have a server
-- Node modules
+- Node modules, like libraries and standalone servers

 In the long run, Gro plans to add support for server side rendering and static site generation, but today these are low priority.